HOW TO APPLY FOR TUITION REIMBURSEMENT

 - The division of the fund between terms each year will be adjusted based on observed patterns of demand.
 Online, video and other accredited distance-learning courses are reimbursed based on the term the course is completed.

 - Tuition reimbursement will be provided to each recipient on a formula basis per hour.
 There will be no distinction between quarter and semester hours in determining reimbursement per hour.

 - Note that reimbursement is based on the member's net tuition cost.
 Scholarships, stipends, and other forms of reimbursement are deducted from the gross tuition cost before calculating the amount of reimbursement.
 Also, courses are sometimes offered in conjunction with conferences or workshops or have other fees connected to them.
 In these cases, only the actual tuition paid to the university for graduate credit is eligible for reimbursement, NOT registration fees for the conference or workshop, materials fees, or other non-tuition costs.*

 - The fee waiver process outlined in Article 16.2 of the Master Agreement will be followed before tuition reimbursement funds are allocated.
-If you receive a three-hour fee waiver, you will receive tuition reimbursement only if funds that term are being allocated to a fourth hour of coursework.
+If you receive a three-hour fee waiver, you will receive tuition reimbursement only if funds that term are being allocated to the fourth hour of coursework.
 If you receive a one-hour fee waiver, you will receive available tuition reimbursement only for hours beyond the first hour.

-*An exception may be made in those instances where necessary professional growth requires activities other than graduate coursework.
-Non-graduate credit professional activities must be required for certification/licensure or otherwise necessary for fulfillment of job responsibilities.
+An exception may be made in those instances where necessary professional growth requires activities other than graduate coursework.
+Non-graduate credit professional activities must be required for certification/licensure or otherwise necessary for the fulfillment of job responsibilities.
 Evidence of CEU credit is required upon completion.
 Reimbursement is not available for meals, mileage, or other incidental conference expenses.